BucurEva87/Portfolio/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Portofolio
+# Portfolio

-> Week 2, day 4 Microverse Portofolio project.
+> Week 2, day 4 Microverse Portfolio project.
 > First two sections of the mobile website plus the contact me and footer sections.
 > Using Template 5 from Figma.